 The same economic imbalance that makes the developing economy desirably cheap for a U.S. company also makes the United States prohibitively expensive for a local firm.

 Take, for example, Cambodia.
 Many American firms import textiles from this country because doing business in Cambodian is very cheap by U.S. standards.
 Yet that same economic imbalance makes it very expensive for a Cambodian firm to buy products from the United States.
 America tends to import products from Cambodia, but Cambodia can’t afford to import much in return.
 The result?
 A $4.8 billion trade deficit.

-Why is a Trade Deficit Bad (Or is It)?
+Why Is a Trade Deficit Bad?

 A trade deficit can be very good for an economy.
 It can lead to what economists call “net-wealth creation.”
 In other words, when the deficit leads to an economy having more products and services available at the same price.
 This makes everyone wealthier, by giving consumers in both countries more buying power than they would have otherwise.

 For example, let’s say Apple sells a new model iPhone for $700 and manufactures those products primarily in China.
 Analysts can estimate that if Apple assembled its phones in the United States, it would have to charge an additional $100 per phone.
 If it domestically made the phone from scratch (all components as well as assembly), the price could increase to as high as $2,000 per device.
 By manufacturing its phones in China, then, Apple can put nearly three phones into the market for every one it could sell if it produced devices domestically.
 This is a net wealth creation.
 Consumers have three times as many cell phones for the same amount of money.